fj317/PumpBot/README.md

  - Stop loss feature.
    - Means you can set a stop loss sell order to ensure you won't lose too much in case coin never reaches your profit goal.
  - Average price checker.
-   - Bot checks 30 min average price of coin and creates a buy order at this maximum pre-defined value.
+   - Bot checks 2 min average price of coin and creates a buy order at a maximum pre-defined value.
 This means you won't be buying coins at huge markups from people pre-pumping.
-   - NOTE: I would only recommend using this if you have fast internet as it must download all trades that have occured in the last 30 minutes.
+   - NOTE: I would only recommend using this if you have fast internet as it must download all trades that have occured in the last 2 minutes.
 This means for highly traded coins it will be downloading a lot of data which slows down your order speed down.
-Set value to 0 in config to turn off feature.
  - Simple to use.
    - Easy to setup with a customisable config file.
  - Free